 You will need Adobe Reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.The Clean Water Act (CWA) is the centerpiece of federal legislation addressing pollution in U.S. waters.
 Under section 312 of the CWA, vessel sewage may be controlled through the establishment of areas in which discharges of sewage from vessels are not allowed.
 These areas are also known as "no-discharge zones" (NDZs).

 What is an NDZ for vessel sewage?

 An NDZ is an area in which both treated and untreated sewage discharges from vessels are prohibited.
-Within NDZ boundaries, vessel operators are required to retain their sewage discharges onboard for disposal at sea (beyond three miles from shore) or onshore at a pump-out facility.
+Within NDZ boundaries, vessel operators are required to retain their sewage discharges onboard for discharge at sea (beyond three miles from shore) or onshore at a pump-out facility.